ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

 > The `&&` operator used here to check for ranges overlap.
 Check out the [documentation](https://www.postgresql.org/docs/9.3/functions-range.html) if any questions arise.

 What's the issue with this try?
-Well, this code is much more efficient comparing to the first one.
+Well, this code is much more efficient compared to the first one.
 But still creates objects for the date ranges, hovewer on DB level this time.
 Remember, unnecessary number of objects is a slow program cause.
-That's why if possible a number of allocations should be reduced.
+That's why, if possible, a number of allocations should be reduced.
 This code is literally translated from the previous version accenting readability.
 Therefore, even after the into-SQL transformation it is more or less readable.
 But how to speed it up?
-This time the readability emphasise is the clue.
-Usually, when deal with performance issues current solution may be rewritten in a more efficient way, but sacrificing readability.
-Trying this way one may go with piece of SQL:
+This time the readability emphasis is the key.
+Often, to fix performance issues current solution may be rewritten in a more efficient way.
+But this usually sacrifices clarity.
+Trying this way one may end up the next piece of SQL:

 ```ruby
 sql = <<~SQL